Power Princess: Squadron Supreme of America

 A variation of the Zarda Shelton version of Power Princess appears as a member of the Squadron Supreme of America.
 This version is a simulacrum created by Mephisto and programmed by the Power Elite.
 Power Princess was programmed to be a lustful power woman from Utopia Isle who wore a special necklace to dampen her powers when in her secret identity as a professional boxer.

-In the team's first mission, Power Princess and the Squadron Supreme of America fought Namor and the Defenders of the Deep, when they targeted a Roxxon oil platform off the coast of Alaska.

-Then, the Squadron Supreme visited another oil platform in the Gulf of Mexico.
-The Squadron Supreme then made short work of Namor and the Defenders of the Deep.

-During the War of the Realms storyline, Zarda was in the middle of a boxing class when she and the other members of the Squadron Supreme of America were summoned to Washington D.C., where Phil Coulson brought them up to speed with Malekith the Accursed's invasion.
-Power Princess and the Squadron Supreme of America fight an army of Rock Trolls and Frost Giants.
-After the Squadron Supreme caused the Frost Giants to retreat, Coulson sends them to Ohio, which has become a battleground.

-Power Princess was with the Squadron Supreme when they attempted to apprehend Black Panther, when he infiltrated the Pentagon to confront Coulson.

 Powers and abilities

 Squadron Supreme

 Zarda possesses superhuman strength, agility, speed, reflexes, and has the ability to fly.
 Her aging process is extremely slowed, although she stated that she does not age at all in the Exiles series.
 She is able to drain the life force of others.

 Zarda carries a transparent shield of Utopian design that can block tank shells and be used to redirect energy, and which she can throw so that its edges are able to slice through metal.

 Power Princess has extensive experience in hand-to-hand combat (according to her, she has over five centuries of combat experience) and is skilled in discus throwing.
 She has undergone advanced graduate level studies in both Utopia Isle and Cosmopolis.